oevkaya/datafest_UoE/content/faq.md

 #### How do I sign up?

 Click <a href="/signup">here</a> to sign up.
 Please fill out the form fully.
 You can sign up as a 4-5 (gets priority) or 2-3 person team or leave us your information to be matched with others looking for teams.
 Seats are limited, so register early!
-The registration deadline is **Monday, March 26, at midnight**.
+The registration deadline is **Friday, 21 February, at 17:00**.

 #### Is there a registration fee?

-There is a nominal registration fee of $20, but you can apply for a registration grant.
-To do so, simply check the appropriate box on the registration form.
-These will be approved on a rolling basis, and you will find out within a few days of applying.
+No, there is no registration fee.
+However note that the event takes significant resources to run.
+So, if you sign up, we expect that you show up!
+If your plans change, [let us know](mailto:mcetinka@ed.ac.uk) ASAP so we can make your spot available to someone else.

 #### Who is eligible to compete?</h4>

 All University of Edinburgh undergraduate students are eligible.
 Note that we only have space for 100 students, so act fast to sign up!

 #### What about MSc and PhD students?

 We would love to have MSc and PhD students get involved as consultants during the event.

 #### How large are the teams?

-Teams can be made up of 2-5 students.
+Teams can be made up of 2-5 students, but teams of 4-5 students will be given priority.

 #### Do I have to compete in a team?

 Yes, but if you don't have a team in mind, leave us your info and we'll match you with others in the same boat.

-#### What do I need to compete?</h4>
+#### What do I need to compete?

 All you need is a laptop with tools for data analysis (there is no limitation on which software you use) and enthusiasm for data.
+See [here](https://www.ed.ac.uk/information-services/library-museum-gallery/using-library/borrowing-a-book/borrowing-laptops) for information on the university's laptop loan service.
+You can borrow one for the event from the library!

-#### What are the rules of the competition?</h4>
+#### What are the rules of the competition?

 The rules are very simple: